-- Consequently, we also – having so great a cloud of witnesses surrounding us, and setting aside every burden and easily ensnaring sin – we should run with endurance the race that is set before us,
+- Consequently, we also – having so great a cloud of witnesses surrounding us, and having set aside every burden and easily ensnaring sin – we should run with endurance the race being set before us,

-- looking away from everything else except(57)“looking away from everything else except” is one word in Greek with that exact meaning. the author and perfect of our faith, Jesus, who in exchange for the joy that was set before Him endured the cross, disregarding its shame, and He sat down – and is seated – at the right hand of the throne of God.
+- looking away from everything else except1“looking away from everything else except” is one word in Greek with that exact meaning. the author and perfecter of our faith, Jesus, who in exchange for the joy set before Him endured the cross, having disregarded its shame, and He has sat down at the right hand of the throne of God.

-- For consider the One who did – and does – endure such opposition from sinners against Himself so you won’t grow weary, fainting in your souls.
+- For consider the One who has endured such opposition from sinners against Himself so you won’t grow weary, fainting in your souls.

 The Lord’s Discipline

-- In struggling against sin, you haven’t yet resisted as far as shedding blood,
+- In struggling against sin, you didn’t yet resist as far as shedding blood,

-- and you did – and do – completely forget the admonishment that is addressed to you as sons: “My son, don’t disregard the Lord’s discipline, nor faint when being rebuked by Him.
+- and you have completely forgotten the admonishment that is addressed to you as sons: “My son, don’t disregard the Lord’s discipline, nor faint when being rebuked by Him.

-- “For the Lord disciplines who He loves, and scourges every son He welcomes.”(58)quotation/allusion to Proverbs 3:11-12
+- “For the Lord disciplines whom He ^loves, and scourges every son whom He welcomes.”2quotation/allusion to Proverbs 3:11-12

-- You endure discipline for God deals with you as sons, for what son exists who his father doesn’t discipline?
+- You endure discipline, for God treats you as sons; for what son exists whom his father doesn’t discipline?

-- But if you are without discipline (of which you all were – and are – partakers) then you are illegitimate children and not sons.
+- But if you are without discipline (of which all have been partakers) then you are illegitimate children and not sons.

-- Furthermore, we indeed have discipliners in our fathers of flesh and we’re revering them.
-How much more shall we be submitted to the Father of spirits, and shall live?
+- Furthermore, we indeed had discipliners in our fathers of the flesh and we were revering them.
+And won’t we much more be submitted to the Father of spirits and shall live?

-- For indeed, they were disciplining us for a few days according to what seemed appropriate to them.
-But His is the discipline which benefits us, for us to partake in His holiness.
+- For indeed, they were disciplining us for a few days according to the discipline seeming best to them.
+But His is the discipline benefiting us, for us to partake in His holiness.

-- Therefore, lift up the hands which were – and are – weary, and the knees which were – and are – weak,
+- Therefore, lift up the *weary hands and the *weak knees

 Pursue peace and holiness